Claressa Shields vs Savannah Marshall fight provisionally postponed to October 15

-"As a mark of respect following the passing of Her Majesty Queen Elizabeth II, the British Boxing Board of Control has made the decision to postpone Saturday's event, BOXXER: Legacy - Shields vs Marshall"; Fight is to be provisionally rescheduled for Saturday October 15 at The O2
+"As a mark of respect following the passing of Her Majesty Queen Elizabeth II, the British Boxing Board of Control has made the decision to postpone Saturday's event, Shields vs Marshall"; Fight provisionally rescheduled for October 15 at The O2 - tickets remain valid for rescheduled date

 Claressa Shields and Savannah Marshall's much-anticipated bout on Saturday has been postponed provisionally until October 15, following the death of The Queen.

-Saturday's scheduled fight at The O2 in London was an undisputed middleweight championship encounter, but after the passing of Her Majesty Queen Elizabeth II on Thursday, it will now take place next month, with October 15 the provisional date.
+Saturday's scheduled fight at The O2 in London was an undisputed middleweight championship encounter, but after the passing of Her Majesty Queen Elizabeth II on Thursday, it is now set to take place next month.

 "As a mark of respect following the passing of Her Majesty Queen Elizabeth II, the British Boxing Board of Control has made the decision to postpone Saturday's event, BOXXER: Legacy - Shields vs Marshall," a statement released on Friday read.